lucas-giaco/k8s-pod-scheduling/README.md

 This repo relies on [kind](https://kind.sigs.k8s.io/) to spin up a local k8s cluster.

 To start the cluster run `kind create cluster --config .kind-config.yaml`.
-This will spin up a cluster with 1 master node and 9 worker nodes which has the same labels than an EC2 instance used as a worker node.
+This will spin up a cluster with 1 master node and 9 worker nodes that have the same labels as an EC2 instance used as a worker node.

 ## Pod scheduling